silshack/inls161fall2016/_posts/2016-09-21-jekyll-css-html.md

 # Q&A

 * It's time to get started on Assignment #2!
-Link to follow

-# Jekyll

-Once you have chosen a Jekyll theme for your site, we will need to fork the theme, make appropriate changes to turn it into our own, and then we can get to work on customizing the look and feel of the site.

-When we make changes to Jekyll's configuration, we are ostensibly telling it where to find different necessary files for rendering the site, like our CSS file.

-Let's take a look at different ways of linking.
+Come to class having selected a theme for your blog, and with it cloned into a new Cloud9 workspace (not forked!) and in a brand new Github repo.
+* Start Assignment 2 by clicking the github classroom link on the Assignments tab if you haven't already.
+The Readme in the repo you'll get when you do that has the full details of the assignment, but don't race ahead.
+We'll do much of the work together.
+* Approach this work creatively!
+There were some really neat sites that came out of the last class and I hope this will be an opportunity for you to learn neat things and express yourself.

 # Linking